Virtual AI Agents: What they are & how to deploy

 Intent building is the process of defining all the possible goals a user might have and providing examples of how they might phrase them.
 For example, a “check_order_status” intent would be trained with phrases like “Where’s my stuff?”, “Track my package,” and “What is the status of my order?”.
 A well designed set of intents is the foundation of an accurate and helpful virtual agent.

-Intent Switching: Handling Conversational Pivots
+Handling Conversational Pivots with Intent Switching

 Humans rarely stick to one topic.
 We switch subjects on a dime.
 Intent switching is the virtual agent’s ability to gracefully handle these pivots.
 For example, if a user is in the middle of a return process and suddenly asks, “By the way, what are your store hours?”, a smart agent can answer the new question and then return to the original task.

-No Code Flow Builder: Democratizing Bot Creation
+No Code Flow Builder for Voicebot Creation

 A no code flow builder is a visual tool that allows non programmers to design conversational logic using a drag and drop interface.
 Instead of writing code, you can map out the conversation like a flowchart.
 This dramatically speeds up development and empowers business users who understand the customer process to contribute directly to the agent’s design.
-Gartner forecasted that by 2025, 70% of new enterprise applications will use no code or low code technologies.

 A reusable flow is a pre built conversational module that can be used in multiple places.
 For example, you might create a single “customer identity verification” flow and then call it whenever a user needs to access sensitive account information.
 This modular approach saves time, ensures consistency, and makes maintenance much easier.